Cleaning During Pregnancy- Safety, Do’s and Don’ts

 1. Let Your Pregnancy Be the Priority

-Pregnancy in itself is quite a hectic endeavour, and the delivery of the baby will inevitably be followed by a time period that would have you completely involved with him.
-While that might still be many months away, the onset of pregnancy will surely get your energy levels lowered and leave you tired.
+Pregnancy in itself is quite a hectic endeavour, and the delivery of the baby will inevitably be followed by a time period that will have you completely involved with him.
+While that might still be many months away, the onset of pregnancy will surely lower your energy levels and leave you tired.
 Delegate the activity if you truly can.

 2. Ensure You Wear Gloves All the Time

 Your skin is also affected by the altered biochemistry of your body, leading it to be a lot more sensitive than it usually is.
-This could cause reactions and rashes to arise by coming in the slightest contact of chemicals, which you might not have been allergic to earlier.
+This could cause reactions and rashes to arise from the slightest contact with chemical products during pregnancy, which you might not have been allergic to earlier.
 Keep your hands and arms safe by wearing long-sleeved clothes and proper gloves to protect your skin (1).

 3. Have Some Ventilation While Cleaning